lorenzetti-hep/lorenzetti/README.md

 # Lorenzetti Simulator

+📢 Repository Moved 📢
+Heads up!
+This repository has been permanently moved to a new location.
+Please update your remotes and cloning links immediately.
+All future development, issues, and merge requests will take place at the new address.

+New Repository Address: 🚀 gitlab.com/lorenzetti.ufrj.br/lorenzetti

+Thank you for your understanding! 🙏

 Lorenzetti is a framework for the HEP community to freely exploit the full potential of calorimetry data.
 We expect to enable the community to mitigate bottlenecks for R&D in processing algorithms using calorimetry data by providing:

  - Unified low-level calorimetry and physics information based on full simulation (geant);